rdugan/iceriver-oc/README.md

 ![Home Page](/docs/images/iceriver-oc_home.png)

 Two hours of graphing has been added for all chip metrics, with filters for summaries (per board min/max/avg), board, or all chips.
-Additionally, board temp (intake/exhaust) graphs have been added for all models, which also include power stage (driver) temps for KS0/Pro, KS1, and KS2.
+Additionally, board temp graphs have been added for all models, which includes intake, and exhaust sensor temps, as well as power stage (driver) temps for KS0/Pro/Ultra, KS1, and KS2.
 In summary mode, the max power stage temp is shown for each board, while in board mode, the max power stage temp is shown for each group/controller (PSG).
 Max recommended operating temp is 125C according to the chip documentation, though it is probably wise to keep a healthy margin below this temp.

 Please be aware, that temperature is not the only consideration for healthy operation.
 Power/current draw is also a concern, for which we don't currently have visibility or specifications.